-The matches shall be conducted under the "Laws of the Game of Squash Rackets" as set forth by New South Wales Squash Ltd.
+The matches shall be conducted under the "Laws of the Game of Squash Rackets" as set forth by NSW Squash Ltd.

-Students participating in the knockout matches must wear approved protective eyewear as stated in these rules.
+Students participating in the state-wide matches must wear approved protective eyewear as stated in these rules.

 Doubles – will be a played as part of the Squash state championships.